 - Prepare for the meeting.
 Rather than produce a document based on assumptions, why not prepare some really good questions that will: a) Help you understand your prospect even better, and b) even more importantly, will help them unpack some of their thinking on whatever it is they are working on.

 - Change your focus for the meeting.
 Don’t go to the meeting aiming to promote your product or services.
-Instead go with an open and inquisitive mind, and seek to understand and help the person you’re meeting with, whatever’s important to them.
-Do this and you’re on the path to starting to build a long term business relationship.
+Instead, go with an open and inquisitive mind and seek to understand and help the person you’re meeting with, whatever’s important to them.
+Do this and you’re on the path to starting to build a long-term business relationship.

-- Look to agree next steps in the meeting.
+- Look to agree on the next steps in the meeting.
 Long term, if you both come out of your meeting with actions, that is great.
 Try to get the client to articulate what they would like to see next.
 If they do ask for a cap stat, and some do, ask them what they would like to see in this document.
 When asked, they usually think about it and often, they just want some contact details or links to relevant parts of your website.
 They may just want an idea on hourly rates, which you can give them in the meeting.
 Either way, if they do want a document, asking them what they want to see in it, makes them more likely to read it.

 - Introduce your colleague rather than offering a capability statement.
-When your client expresses an interest in one of the services your firm or company offers outside of your particular expertise, the logical thing is to suggest that your colleague will give them a call, if they need in depth details.
+When your client expresses an interest in one of the services your firm or company offers outside of your particular expertise, the logical thing is to suggest that your colleague will give them a call, if they need in-depth details.
 It is way more effective.
 Don’t say you’ll send a cap stat with the info.

 - Deliver some value in the meeting.
 If you ask the right questions you should learn something about what’s important to the other person you’re meeting with.
 It may be that you know someone in your network that can help them with that.
 Great, introduce them.
 That one valuable connection you shared is something they will value and appreciate.
 You’ve created a ‘moment’ that they will remember.
 They will most likely call you when they need help.
 That’s way better than sending them something they will never read.

-What you should do instead of producing capability statements
+What you should do instead of producing capability statements?